FraBro1/PCB-Coaster-Floppy-Disk-Shaped/README.md

 # Initial Gerbers are added for convenience.
 # I purposedly did not 'drill' the holes for Write Protect and HD Detect as it would add to costs.

+The soldermask has been edited (again); Eagle didn't like the polygon fill for some reason, changed it to rects.

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a